becarpenter/book6/02. IPv6 Basic Technology/Addresses.md

 The idea is that IPv6 addresses should be cut-and-pasted in almost all cases.
 If you ever do have to enter one manually, a great deal of care is needed.
-Note that not all implementations will strictly follow RFC5952, and older documentation often uses uppercase hexadecimal.
+Note that not all implementations will strictly follow RFC5952, and older documentation and implementations often use uppercase hexadecimal.

 The choice of ':' as the separator is annoying in one particular aspect
 \- where a colon has another meaning and works as a separator between address and port.
-This is quite common in (Web) URLs, that's why IPv6 addresses in URLs are in square brackets like this:
+This is quite common in (Web) URLs {{RFC3986}}, so IPv6 addresses in URLs are in square brackets like this:

 ```